timbertson/fetlock/README.md

  - [yarn][] (nodejs): rudimentary support for v2 lockfiles
    - no `bin` wrappers
    - no `install` script / native compilation support
+ - [go][] modules:
+   - all-in-one build, i.e. a single `buildGoModule` derivation
+   - no way to individually build or override dependencies
+   - cache-inefficient, since a change in source code or any dependency causes a full rebuild

 ## Workflow